VictorRaymondLucas/rock_paper_scissors/README.md

-This is my project "Rock, paper, scissors" for The Odin Project, that is played throught javascript in the console.
+This is a game of "Rock, paper, scissors".
+A project I made as a part of The Odin Project.